Ukrainians return from abroad to fight Russian invasion - NewsBreak

 “We have to defend our homeland.
 Who else if not us?” said a moustachioed man in front of a group of some 20 Ukrainian truck drivers walking to the checkpoint to enter Ukraine.
 They came from across Europe to return to Ukraine.

 Another man in the group said: “The Russians should be afraid.
-We are not afraid.”Photos: Thousands flee Ukraine amid Russian conflict
+We are not afraid.”Zelensky emerges as global hero in Ukraine battle against Russia

 Members of the group declined to give their names, or only gave only their first names, citing their security and that of their families.